 Police brutality and misconduct can also include using a Taser multiple times.
 In many cases, the police use excessive and unreasonable force by firing their Taser multiple times.
 Multiple shocks from a Taser can cause heart attacks, seizures and death.
 This police brutality can include:

 - Excessive use of a Taser on children or teens

 - Excessive use of a Taser that causes injuries or death

-If you or a loved one have been injured by an officer using a Taser, call us today and talk to one of our police brutality and excessive force attorneys today.
+If you or a loved one have been injured by an officer using a Taser, call us today and talk to one of our representatives with experience in police brutality and excessive force attorneys.

 When are Police Permitted to Respond with Deadly Force?

 Police are only permitted to use deadly force in very specific situation.
 The police may only respond with deadly force when they believe that they, or someone else, is in immediate danger.
-Many times officers respond in an excessive and unreasonable manner with a firearm, Taser, etc. If your loved one was killed by the police, and you believe it was unjustified, contact use today.
+If your loved one was killed by the police, and you believe it was unjustified, contact us today.

 Deadly force can include the use of:

 - Choke Holds